The Cenotaph, Bulawayo: Ceremonies

 A 13 November 1967 article in the Chronicle, republished on the same date in 2017, records that year's Remembrance Sunday ceremony.
 Members of ex-service organisations, the Rhodesia Legion, the Memorable Order of Tin Hats, detachments from the Rhodesian African Rifles, other regiments and reserves, cadets and sea cadets paraded at the Cenotaph.
 After a sermon, wreaths were laid by numerous individuals and entities, including government and military dignitaries, the Royal West African Frontier Forces, the Jewish ex-Servicemen's Organisation, the Rhodesian Women's ex-Service League, Rhodesia Railways, the Royal Engineers, the Red Cross, and others.

 Another Remembrance Sunday account, from 10 November 1975, was republished in 2025:A piper of the Northlea Pipe Band played a lament.

-The wreath-laying was preceded by two minutes’ silence — on the stroke of 9 a.m. — and the sounding of the Last Post by the band of the Corps of Signals, who also played the National Anthem.
+The wreath-laying was preceded by two minutes’ silence — on the stroke of 9 a.m.—and the sounding of the Last Post by the band of the Corps of Signals, who also played the National Anthem.

 The Rev. L. E. Gunter, chaplain to the Rhodesia Legion, led prayers and gave a short sermon.These services took place amidst the Rhodesian Bush War.
 The 1967 sermon reflected on the nature of war, with the Reverend AG Leask saying that "sacrifices had been made and those who had given their lives were honoured, but the world was no nearer peace."

 21st century

 The Cenotaph was renovated in 2017.
 It was said in 2019 that plans were afoot to expand its scope, so that it would cover all who had fallen in service of Zimbabwe.

-The surrounding gardens are a popular spot for Bulawayans, with many resting, breakfasting and lunching around the Cenotaph.
-An article published that year in the Sunday News called it "a good place to relax" whilst learning history.
+The surrounding gardens are a popular spot amongst Bulawayans, with many resting, breakfasting and lunching around the Cenotaph.
+A 2019 article published in the Sunday News called it "a good place to relax" whilst learning about history.